Well for a start, being a MoneyMagpie means being yourself!

 I’ve also known Eamonn for years and, as you will know from seeing him and his wife Ruth on the box regularly, he is constantly active, interested and on top of his game.

-Eamonn is very interested in money matters and we often chat about the latest financial happenings on his Talk Radio show and on This Morning when he’s presenting with Ruth.
+Eamonn is very interested in money matters, we often chat about the latest financial happenings on his Talk Radio show, and on This Morning when he’s presenting with Ruth.

 The wonderful and ebullient Eleri Sion presents the lunchtime show on BBC Radio Wales and she is a MoneyMagpie par excellence!

 Eleri has saved loads of money on her insurances, her home bills and on her bank account.
 She is great at truffling out clever ways to make money and has some good investing ideas too.